naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/kare_iclr25/README.md

 ```
 @inproceedings{kare_iclr25,
 title = {Reasoning-Enhanced Healthcare Predictions with Knowledge Graph Community Retrieval},
-author = {author = {Pengcheng Jiang and Cao Xiao and Minhao Jiang and Parminder Bhatia and Taha Kass-Hout and Jimeng Sun and Jiawei Han}},
+author = {Pengcheng Jiang and Cao Xiao and Minhao Jiang and Parminder Bhatia and Taha Kass-Hout and Jimeng Sun and Jiawei Han},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }